dlclass2019/dlclass2019.github.io/_posts/2019-11-28-adversarial.markdown

 title: Adversarial Learning
 date: 2019-11-26
 ---

+Posted by  Xavier Gitiaux.
+Presented by Azadeh Gharibreza Yazdi and Farnaz Behnia

 This post collects notes on a neural network vulnerability known as adversarial examples.
 Adversarial examples are inputs designed by perturbing an actual input so that the neural network